uscensusbureau/accelerate/pages/video-database.md

 <div  class="usa-section usa-content usa-grid bottom-space" markdown="1" style="margin-top:-75px; margin-bottom:100px;">
 # Browse and share from hundreds of video submissions
 <p>Videos sorted alphabetically.
 You can use the filters to refine your results. </p>
+<div class="divider"></div>
+<p class="disclaimer-text">The videos listed below have passed compliance and met all Get Out the Count Video Challenge rules and guidelines.
+Any video submissions not listed here did not meet the requirements of the competition as stated on the official challenge.gov prize website, (see: <a href="https://www.challenge.gov/challenge/2020-census-get-out-the-count-video-challenge/">https://www.challenge.gov/challenge/2020-census-get-out-the-count-video-challenge/</a>). </p>
-<p>This content is NOT produced by the U.S. Census Bureau.
+<p class="disclaimer-text">This content is NOT produced by the U.S. Census Bureau.
 These videos were submitted by the public in response to the Get Out the Count Video Prize Challenge (see: <a href="https://www.challenge.gov/challenge/2020-census-get-out-the-count-video-challenge/">https://www.challenge.gov/challenge/2020-census-get-out-the-count-video-challenge/</a>), under the authority of the America Competes Reauthorization Act of 2010- PUBLIC LAW 111–358—JAN.
 4, 2011.
 The challenge opened on 03/12/2020 12:00 PM ET and closed on 05/07/2020 11:59 PM ET. </p>
 <form id="video-filter-form" class="top-space">
   <div class="grid-row">
     <div class=" usa-width-one-fourth">